hardik5555/portfolio-3.0/README.md

 Interactive Elements: Dynamic and engaging user experience with smooth animations.
 Customizable: Easily update sections and content as my skills and projects grow.
 Feel free to explore, fork, or clone this repository, and let me know if you have any feedback.

+Below are some preview images showcasing the design, responsiveness, and interactive elements of the site.